basscss/basscss/docs/grid.md

+# Grid

-This module contains responsive float and width utilities to create a variety of grid layouts.
+These styles handle responsive float and width utilities to create a variety of grid layouts.
-Use this module in combination with layout, white space, and other utilities.
+Use these styles in combination with layout, white space, and other utilities.

 Start by using a `.clearfix` container.